cheap-glitch/eslint-plugin-smarter-tabs/README.md

 ## Usage

-The plugin exports a single rule called  `smarter-tabs` that you can use in your `.eslintrc.json` or `eslintrc.js`:
+This plugin exports a single rule called `smarter-tabs` that you can use in your `.eslintrc.json` or `eslintrc.js`:
 ```json
 {